Dashboard Configurable KPIs

 A simple KPI is called simple because it makes two simplifications to KPIs:

-Simple KPIs have a great advantage: Users can define them in a graphical fashion and no JSON knowledge is required.
+Simple KPIs have a great advantage: Users can define them graphical, and no JSON knowledge is required.